dribdat/awesome-hackathon/README.md

 ## Contributing

 Contributions welcome!
 Please only suggest tools if they are actively maintained.
 Read the [contribution guidelines](contributing.md) first for other details.
+Make sure to provide a name, link, description, in alphabetical order.
 There is a strong preference on open source and open access, but please mark any _awesome_ yet closed-source tools or articles behind paywalls with 🔒

 ## Footnotes